 I completed a MRes in Politics at the Université Paris 2 Panthéon-Assas where I wrote a dissertation at the intersection between, political theory, feminist theory and semiotics.
 I am currently doing a PhD in Political Theory under the supervision of Dr Jonathan Dean and Dr Kerri Woods.

-My doctoral thesis is a phenomenological understanding of freedom through feminism.
-First I'm trying to show that in a part of feminist theory, the notion of freedom tends to be assimilated to liberation.
-Thus, I propose to revisit the freedom-liberation relationship with a phenomenological perspective to suggest another account of freedom based on Hannah Arendt, which aims to situate freedom as the raison d'être of feminism.
+My doctoral thesis aims to propose a phenomenological understanding of freedom through feminism.
+First, I'm trying to show that in a part of feminist theory, the notion of freedom tends to be assimilated to liberation.
+Thus, I propose to revisit the freedom-liberation relationship from a phenomenological perspective to suggest another account of freedom, based on Hannah Arendt, which aims to situate freedom as the raison d'être of feminism.

-I'm interested in feminist philosophy, political philosophy, phenomenology and especially Arendt's phenomenology from a feminist perspective.
+I'm interested in feminist philosophy, political philosophy, phenomenology and especially Arendt's phenomenology and feminist phenomenology.